Home Science Organic Chemistry Phenol

 • Phenolic resins can be prepared by the reactions of phenolic compounds with formaldehyde.
 The most famous example of phenolic resins is Bakelite.

-• Phenol–chloroform extraction technique in molecular biology is used for the separation of nucleic acids such as DNA and RNA from proteins and lipids.
+• The phenol-chloroform extraction technique in molecular biology is used for the separation of nucleic acids such as DNA and RNA from proteins and lipids.

 • It is also used for the production of different types of household products, antiseptics, and disinfectants.

-• Phenol is the first antiseptic and disinfectant which we used in surgical instruments.
+• Phenol is the first antiseptic and disinfectant that we use in surgical instruments.

 • Phenolic compounds such as salicylic acid, salol, aspirin, methyl salicylate, and phenacetin can be used for making different types of drugs in the pharmaceutical industry.

-• Due to its antiseptic and disinfectant properties, phenol is used for the production of different types of cosmetics like carbolic soap, sunscreens, hair colorings, skin lightening, or toners.
-Such types of use can be banned by European Union and Canada due to their safety concerns.
+• Due to its antiseptic and disinfectant properties, C6H5OH is used for the production of different types of cosmetics like carbolic soap, sunscreens, hair colorings, skin lightening, or toners.
+Such types of use can be banned by the European Union and Canada due to their safety concerns.

 • Phenol can be used for the production of explosive picric acid, indicator phenolphthalein, and solvent cyclohexanol.